infoverload/datasets/prisma.md

 The introspection process is now complete.
 You should see a message like:
 ```
- SUCCESS  The introspect directory was created!
+ SUCCESS  The my-dataset directory was created!
  SUCCESS  Prisma is connected to your database at localhost
 ```